tleonhardt/sockets/unix/datagram/README.md

 ------------------
 The server runs in an infinite loop waiting for clients to connect.

-When a client connects, it reads all of the data from the connected socket and writes it to *stdout*.
+When a client connects, it reads incoming data on the bound socket, converts it to uppercase, and sends it back to the client.

 You need to kill it manually by sending it a signal.

 UNIX datagram client
 ------------------
-The client reads everything from *stdin* and sends it to the server.
-Once it hits *EOF* (end of file), it terminates.
+The client loops, sending each of its command-line arguments as a separate message to the server.
+After sending each message, the client reads the server response and displays it on standard output.

 Using the code